joebrew/vilaweb/analyses/demography/README.md

-If we examine only mortality (ignoring, for the moment, migration and fertility), Catalonia’s population by place of birth would look like this over the next 100 years.
+If we examine only mortality (ignoring, for the moment, migration and fertility), Catalonia’s population by place of birth would look like this over the next few decades.

 ![](figures/unnamed-chunk-9-1.png)<!-- -->